LSNewcombe/OxburyTest/pathfind-master/README.md

 Please fill in the sections below after you complete the challenge.

 ### What I'm Pleased With
+The large grid test found a shorter path than what I thought it was initially

 ### What I Would Have Done With More Time
+Look at checking the diagonal nodes as part of the solution